Andy Galpin’s Supplements List: Optimal Fitness Nutrition

 Nitric oxide (NO) boosters are supplements that promote the production of nitric oxide in the body.

-They may also promote nutrient and oxygen uptake by muscles, facilitating their growth and repair.
+This improved circulation also facilitates better nutrient and oxygen absorption by muscles, supporting their growth and repair.

 Beet Extract - 5 To 8 Mmol Of Nitrates – 90 Mins Prior